 Ensuring representation in the decision-making room is one thing.
 Talking about power dynamics and privilege in the room, compensating for lived expertise, providing ongoing capacity-building for current and emergent leadership, and handing decision-making power over is a completely different thing.
 It requires money, resources, and — the central focus of this piece — time.

 To foster connection and make good decisions, we must go slow.
 Connection looks like challenging our sense of urgency and reinvesting in Black, Indigenous, and Brown experts through the entire decision-making process — from process design and implementation to evaluation and monitoring.

-“We must move at the speed of trust,” Dr. David Kirkland advised during an equity workshop I facilitated last summer.
-Decision-making processes that center underrepresented expertise, actively slow down and intentionally break from patterns of systemic violence can adopt a more anti-oppressive lens that allows for shared meaning and more authentic solutions.
+“We must move at the speed of trust,” Dr. David Kirkland reminded during an equity in design workshop I facilitated last summer.
+Decision-making that centers underinvested expertise and actively slows down can better break from patterns of systemic violence and create shared meaning.
+This leads to more authentic and sustainable solutions.

-Name power and privilege dynamics in a room, such as whiteness, socioeconomic status, institutional backing, and talk about the implications for the decision-making process
+Name power and privilege dynamics in a room, such as whiteness, socioeconomic status, institutional backing, and talk about the implications of this power for the decision-making process

 To pass the two crashing waves of our crisis of connection and the urgent onslaught of challenges, decision-makers must learn to pause, be vigilant, and reflect on our commitment to equity.